vvvyyynet/vvvyyynet_utils_maplibre/README.md

 - **Fill-Pattern:** Unfortunately, the `fill-pattern` property cannot be unset.
 Either set it to the id of a registered image (could be completely transparent...), or remove the line.
 This is sort of a restriction for a standalone-wrapper-function that does not do the wrapping part... //!
 SOLVE THIS!
 - **LineDashArray and Glow:** Since line-dasharray is in units of line-width it will affect the glow differently leading to two unsynced dashed lines.
 To compensate for this, all values of glow.lineDashArray property must be set inversely proportional.

+**LineGlow:** Available for lines and contourlines.
+In addition to the `line-blur` property, you can set a different color.
+Internally, a second layer is drawn with a pre-/postfixed layerId.
+The glow must be slightly wider than the line.
+You can either provide a `lineWidth` or a multiplication factor (`lineWidthGlowFactor`).
+Note that the latter not work, if the lineWidth defaults to the maplibregl-fallback linewidth (wich would be very tiny anyways), since the multiplication is handled inside the wrapper but not forwarded to maplibregl...

 ### Shared features

 ### Features for clone-dragging